PrefectHQ/prefect/docs/guide/PINs/PIN-2-Result-Handlers.md

 ## Context

 One of the strengths of using Prefect is security: we can robustly execute user pipelines, allow data to flow between tasks, and pick up from failures using retries, _all without our backend ever having access to user data_.
-At a high level, this is implemented via an intermediary which is currently called a "Result Handler"; the result handler is a lightweight class that can be attached to Flows and implements a basic interface which stores and retrieves data from arbitrary locations (for example, a customer's Google Cloud Infrastructure).
+At a high level, this is implemented via an intermediary that is currently called a "Result Handler"; the result handler is a lightweight class that can be attached to Flows and implements a basic interface that stores and retrieves data from arbitrary locations (for example, a customer's Google Cloud Infrastructure).
 In this way, our backend can store only URIs that result handlers use to retrieve the real underlying data for use in the pipeline.
 Because Flows run on user-controlled infrastructure too, all of this stays "in house" for a user of Prefect.

 However, result handlers are currently utilized inside state serializers only; this means that _every piece of data_ that flows through the system is handled and stored somewhere, which is excessive.
 Moreover, individual tasks might want their results handled differently.
 Furthermore, the name "Result Handler" is a misnomer, as we also need to handle cached inputs, cached parameters, etc.